-A bold new MSc for progressive business people who want to reposition their organisation for a better future.
+This new work-based learning masters degree is for mid-level to senior business professionals who want to reposition their organisation for a better future.
 Learn how to build more ethical and sustainable business practices that align with the UN’s Sustainable Development Goals.

 Become a Sustainability leader in your organisation.
 Learn how to manage your entire operation through an integrated sustainability, ethical and responsible lens

 This is not about greenwashing or tokenism.
 We’ll look at all key aspects of your business — strategy, leadership, the workforce, operations, marketing, finance and accounting, — so that you learn how to realign all aspects of your business in response to the environmental, social and economic global crises